CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/udwpipeline.md

 My first training after using this method instantly fixed the prompting of subjects.
 A quick skim of the images that passed the face detection threshold show no signs of false positives, and there is no issue if there are cases of false negatives, as manual review will take care of anything that were missed.
 Other miscellaneous improves I used for this phase include an autotagger aggregate that will tag based on the average of 3 or more classifiers running concurrently and has the tagging of copyright names removed just so that I reduce false positive tags of characters that don’t belong in the content from being erroneously introduced.

+---

-## Dataset Organization and Preparation
+### Dataset Organization and Preparation

-### Hydrus
+#### Hydrus

-While dedicated image organizers for stable diffusion datasets are available, I elected with using an obscure desktop application called [Hydrus Network](https://hydrusnetwork.github.io/hydrus/index.html).
-Created in the early 2010s for the purpose of organizing large media collections (of internet memes and other s#!tposts) under a single location with various customizable categories coincidentally modeled after the format of imageboards such as Danbooru.
+While dedicated image organizers for stable diffusion datasets are available, I elected with using an niche desktop application called [Hydrus Network](https://hydrusnetwork.github.io/hydrus/index.html).
+Created in the early 2010s for the purpose of organizing large media collections (of internet memes and other s#!tposts) under a single location with various customizable categories, their features were coincidentally modeled after the format of imageboards such as Danbooru, same as Novel AI.

 The media is tabulated based on file hash rather than whatever the file is named as.
 This aspect synergizes not only with how the datasets need to be tagged if following the Booru/NovelAI format, but with how my organization scripts operates on file hash values when sorting unique frames out, as well as how I incorporate face detection copies of images with correct subject tagging.

 [![](./images/Pipeline/Hydrus3.png){: style="width:680px"}](./images/Pipeline/Hydrus3.png)